 AWS cost optimization is also possible through CloudWatch.
 One can analyze the CPU and memory utilization on running instances and downgrade or upgrade the system specifications as per the needs.

 AWS offers 5 tiers of Amazon S3 object storage available, and it is important to understand why and when to use each class to optimize your costs.
-The cost for each tier is split into the actual storage amount, the number of HTTP PUT requests, the number of the HTTP GET requests and volume of data transferred.
+The cost for each tier is split into the actual storage amount, the number of HTTP PUT requests, the number of the HTTP GET requests, and the volume of data transferred.

 Amazon S3 Standard is commonly used for frequently accessed data.
-As a part of AWS free usage, users receive 5 GB of Amazon S3 storage, 20,000 GET requests, 2,000 PUT request and 15 GB of data transfer each month.
+As a part of AWS free usage, users receive 5 GB of Amazon S3 storage, 20,000 GET requests, 2,000 PUT requests, and 15 GB of data transfer each month.

-Amazon S3 Standard-Infrequent Access (IA) – As the name suggests you can use this storage option for data that is accessed infrequently.
+Amazon S3 Standard-Infrequent Access (IA) – As the name suggests, you can use this storage option for data that is accessed infrequently.
 It requires the same resilience as the standard storage class, but it allows you to retrieve data rapidly when needed.
-However, S3-IA pricing is lower in comparison to the standard S3 tier, it charges you a retrieval fee of $0.01per GB.
+However, S3-IA pricing is lower in comparison to the standard S3 tier; it charges you a retrieval fee of $0.01per GB.

 Amazon S3 One Zone-Infrequent Access is very similar to S3-IA, but it is less expensive as the data is only stored in a single availability zone with less resiliency.
 As a result, One-Zone IA is a good option for storing the secondary backup.